kubernetes/website/content/en/docs/setup/independent/high-availability.md

 ## Manual certificate distribution {#manual-certs}

-If you choose to not use `kubeadm init` with the `--experimental-upload-certs` flag this means that you are going to have to manually copy the certificates from the primary control plane node to the joining control plane nodes.
+If you choose to not use `kubeadm init` with the `--upload-certs` flag this means that you are going to have to manually copy the certificates from the primary control plane node to the joining control plane nodes.